kuzzleio/sdk-csharp/doc/2/controllers/bulk/import-async/index.md

 | `successes`  | <pre>JArray</pre> | Array of object containing successful document import |
 | `errors` | <pre>JArray</pre>  | Array of object containing failed document import     |

-Each item of the `successes` array is an object, with the action name as key, and an  object value the following properties:
+Each item of the `successes` array is an object containing the action name as key and the corresponding object contain the following properties:

 | Property | Type                | Description                                         |
 | -------- | ------------------- | --------------------------------------------------- |
 | `_id`   | <pre>string</pre>   | Document unique identifier      |
 | `status`   | <pre>int</pre>   | HTTP status code for that query      |

-Each item of the `errors` array is an object, with the action name as key, and an object value with the following properties:
+Each item of the `errors` array is an object containing the action name as key and the corresponding object contain the following properties:

 | Property | Type                | Description                                         |
 | -------- | ------------------- | --------------------------------------------------- |